Frequently Asked Questions

 Is there any rush to order?

 Yes!
-Nurseries across the country have been hard-hit over the past few years by COVID-related shortages of supplies and manpower, and trees are in short supply again this year.
+Nurseries across the country were hard-hit in recent years by COVID-related shortages of supplies and manpower, and trees continue to be in short supply.
 As a result, we’re recommending that you order as early as possible, since we probably won't be able to restock once our initial order is sold out.
 And our most popular trees often sell out within a few days!

 When and where will my tree arrive?

-Most of our trees arrive in bareroot form, with their roots bagged in plastic, rather than heavy pots of soil.
+Many of our trees arrive in bareroot form, with their roots bagged in plastic.
 As a result, they’re light to carry and easy to plant.
-The roots of bareroot trees are often much larger than the roots of a balled-and-burlapped or container tree, and they normally become established more quickly after transplanting.
+The roots of bareroot trees are as large as, or larger than, the roots of a balled-and-burlapped or container tree, and they normally become established quickly after transplanting.
+They should be planted as soon as possible to prevent the roots from drying out.

 What are plant hardiness zones?